 The Boston Phoenix has very much been doing right by me lately.

-I picked it up because I’m always interested to hear about nerd conventions, but I’m also a huge fan of Game of Thrones, and I’m very interested in the project they wrote about- a cookbook based on A Song of Ice and Fire.
+I recently picked up a copy because the cover mentioned articles about a nerd convention, and a project that interests me a lot as a huge fan of Game of Thrones – a cookbook based on A Song of Ice and Fire.

 The article on zombies was quite interesting- it was a report on the author’s experience at the Run for Your Lives Zombie 5K, which is a race/obstacle course where runners get chased by zombies, and are considered bitten and infected if they lose the three flags on their belt to zombies.
 (Not unlike flag football.)